msouth44/Meg-South/README.md

 # Meg South's Portfolio

+Welcome to my portfio showcasing python code that I have written during my time as an undergraduate student.
+The examples of code below was extracted from assignments and projects that have been completed as part of undergraduate coursework.

 **BoxPlots**

 Here is an example of [code that I wrote to create a series of boxplots](boxplot.md).
 This was code that was written as part of an assignment.